UMWEDU/umw-residencelife-sync/_pages/housing-selection.md

 April 7<sup>th</sup>.</h2>
 With the university-wide change to remote learning and with most of our students off campus, we want to make sure that our messaging and ability to support does not conflict with updates to the ongoing coronavirus pandemic.
 We feel that it is best to postpone the Housing Selection process until we can ensure maximum support, either in person or virtually.

-Housing Selection will be postponed and will tentatively start on April 7th with Flex Housing and TLC room selection.
+Housing Selection will be postponed and will start on April 7th with Flex Housing and TLC room selection.
 The new dates for Housing Selection will be:
 <ul>
  	<li>TLC and Flex Housing Selection <strong>April 7th-8th</strong></li>
  	<li>Same Building Sign Up <strong>April 9th–10th</strong></li>